 - Certain hardware components draw significantly more power than others.
 In the case of utilizing the GPS receiver, the power consumed by the location (GPS) service is so substantial that it becomes difficult to identify the effects of enabling or disabling other hardware components.
 Due to this "masking" effect, developers may overlook a significant consumer of power in an application.
-In general, small changes in GPS sample rate can have significant impacts on overall application power consumption. - Power consumption of an application can be accurately modeled by a few key components.
-The power consumed by certain components, such as the GPS receiver and accelerometers is so significantly greater than the power consumed by running the CPU, displaying images on the screen, etc. that SPOT can effectively model the power consumption of an application simply by modeling those components.
-The most effective power consumption optimization can be realized, therefore, with changes to only a small number of components. - Certain system-related operations such as garbage collection are not reflected in data gathered by SPOT.
+In general, small changes in GPS sample rate can have significant impacts on overall application power consumption. - Certain system-related operations such as garbage collection are not reflected in data gathered by SPOT.
 Through the current method of data collection SPOT is only able to gather power consumption information about operations that it performs such as CPU, memory or sensor operations that it specifically requests.
 Our future work will therefore develop mechanisms for capturing the impact of these services on power consumption. - Power consumption of networking hardware is dependent on data transmitted which is often dependent on user interaction.
 The power consumption of hardware, such as the Bluetooth or Wi-Fi interfaces, is dependent on the data transmitted and received on the device.
 This data is often generated at run-time by user interaction with the program.
 While it is effective for the developer to generate some sample data and provide it to SPOT, it would be more effective if developers could simply describe the data, e.g., via a schema file.
 Our future work is extending SPOT so it can process a data schema file and generate data that is random, yet still valid to the application. - Although GPS is a major consumer of power, not all applications rely on GPS.
 Although GPS is a major consumer of power on today's smartphone devices, it is still important to understand the power consumption of applications that do not use the GPS, even if their power consumption is less drastic.
 Our future work is therefore analyzing SPOT's accuracy with mobile applications (such as 3D games with acceleration-based controls, streaming video players, and audio recording/processing applications) that do not use GPS, such as 3D games, feed readers, and multimedia applications.